AustinIkenna/bank/README.md

 ## Bank | Homepage responsive redesign
 Bank is a redesign of the home page of GTBank.

-The GTBank website is a very beautiful website, i was very impressed with the way the designers/developers were able to conceal large chunk of information and links.
-I think the homepage is very clean, beautiful and more importantly users would find it very easy to locate information.
+The homepage of GTBank website is indeed very beautiful, i was very impressed with the way the designers/developers were able to conceal large chunk of information and links.
+I think the homepage is clean, very pleasing and more importantly, it is very easy to locate information.

-However, I observed that Gtbank website is not responsive (no breakpoints); they have a different website developed for mobile users.
-But still the mobile site design looks very poor and too slow on mobile devices.
-Being a big fan of mobile first designs, I re-designed a more responsive layout for smaller screens.
-Whenever the website detects smaller screens it will readjust the display.
+However, I observed that Gtbank website is not very responsive (no breakpoints at all); although, they have a different website developed for mobile users.
+But still, the mobile site design looks very poor and too slow on mobile devices.
+Being a big fan of mobile first designs, I re-designed a responsive layout suitable for different sizes of screen.

-The goal is to design a quick and responsive layout that masks information on smaller screens, and ensuring that there isn’t going to be much compromise on the amount of information that can be accessed on a smaller screen when compared with what is obtainable on a larger screen.
+The goal was to design a quick and responsive layout that masks information on smaller screens, and ensuring that there isn’t going to be much compromise on the amount of information that can be accessed on a smaller screen when compared with what is obtainable on a larger screen.

-_(Update)_ Between the time i observed this and the time i commenced on the redesign, GTBank had re-designed to make this website more responsive.
+_(Update)_ Between the time of my observation and when I commenced on redesigning the homepage, GTBank had already re-designed to make the website more responsive.
 However, despite these new changes it is still not as good as you would expect from a top organisation like them.

 ## ScreenShots
 * Home page - ![alt text](https://github.com/AustinIkenna/bank/blob/master/images/GTBank_home.PNG "GTBank Home page")